 Anxiety fuels obsession by convincing the brain that thinking more will prevent danger.
 Inside anxiety, the neuroscience of obsession turns small concerns into massive possibilities.
 You worry about tone, timing, consequences, and everything that could go wrong.
 Your brain rehearses disasters as a way to prepare, but the rehearsal only strengthens the fear circuit.

 I worked with a client named Lara, an attorney whose mind never stopped scanning for problems.
 She replayed client conversations for hours.
 She imagined worst-case scenarios that never happened.
 Her brain tagged every detail as important because anxious minds are built to overprotect.
-When she learned to interrupt her worry loops early, her brain slowly stopped treating every thought like an emergency.
+When she learned to interrupt her worry loops early, her brain slowly stopped viewing every thought like an emergency.

 PTSD and the Loop of Memory Replay